slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"It takes an huge effort to free yourself from memory."
 -- Paulo Coelho*

-It’s harder to forget mistakes, past events and the beginning or the end of something.
+It’s harder to forget mistakes and the beginning/end of something.

 > *"You forget what you want to remember, and you remember what you want to forget."
 -- Cormac McCarthy*